 Blind bake the bottom crust

-Next, make space and roll out your pie crust until it's about ⅛ of an inch thick.
-Remember that if you're using a frozen pie crust, you need to allow time for it to defrost and become pliable.
+Next, make space and roll out your pie crust until it’s about 1/8 of an inch thick.
+Remember that if you’re using a frozen pie crust, you must allow time for it to defrost and become pliable.

 In the meantime, preheat the oven to 350F.